blog posts

 What is Web 3?
 5 main features of Web 3.0

 Web 3.0 has been around for some time and is often discussed in different technology-driven forums.
-The truth is that the world has not easily reached Web 3.0 or the third-generation Internet, and to achieve those years, energy and knowledge have to cross Web 1 and Web 2.
+The truth is that the world has not easily reached Web 3.0 or the third-generation Internet; to achieve those years, energy and knowledge must cross Web 1 and Web 2.

 It is hard to imagine that more than three decades have passed since the invention of the Internet.
-An internet man named Tim Berners-Lee designed and implemented a ready-to-use version of the Internet, the Internet’s first web browser.
+An Internet man named Tim Berners-Lee designed and implemented the first web browser, a ready-to-use version.

 All this time, Berners-Lee’s team has been talking about the possibility of building a new Internet called the Semantic Web, which can connect online assets and help users have an infinitely richer experience than Web 1.0 and Web 2.0.
 To be.

-Today, this vision of the Semantic Web as Web 3.0 is overgrowing.
-It is becoming more and more popular.
+Today, this vision of the Semantic Web as Web 3.0 is growing and becoming increasingly popular.

 What is Web 3?